minhthaodev95/Nodejs_BIMworks_MVC/README.md

 # MVC architecture is one of the best ways to build a web application

-* acocunt and password authentication :
+* acocunt and password admin authentication :
     + account : admin@example.com
     + password : 12345678